 While too many steps can be a bad thing you also need to make sure you are careful of having…

 The internet works the same way.
 If your product is $1,000 or more, do you expect your customer to make a purchase after reading two blog posts?
-I hope not.
+You should hope not.

-We’ve played around with our tripwires, pricing things at as low as $7 and as high as $97.
-It really depends on your product and how familiar people are with your brand, but I definitely recommend testing this out for yourself.
+We’ve played around with our tripwires, pricing things as low as $7 and as high as $97.
+It really depends on your product and how familiar people are with your brand, but we definitely recommend testing this out for yourself.

-Too many funnels: At one point, Drop Ship Lifestyle had four different funnels with four different lead magnets and four different tripwires.
+At one point, one of our companies had four different funnels with four different lead magnets and four different tripwires.
 In practice, this sounded great, but we quickly realized that it was extremely confusing to people that were opting in.

 Sometimes people would want to buy cheaper products that weren’t offered in the original funnel that they opted in to.
 Other times, people were confused by the different courses and it was unclear which courses were free and which ones were paid.

-It’s better to have one strong funnel that works than four funnels that are subpar.
+It’s better to have one strong funnel that works than four funnels that are sub par.
 It also takes time to figure out how well a funnel is performing.
-It can take an extremely long time, especially with…
+It can take an extremely long time, especially when you have…

 In order to know if your funnel is working, you need to send a lot of traffic through it.
 Without testing it, you’ll never know, and it’s difficult to tell whether or not a funnel is converting without enough data.